storyprotocol/SIPs/README.md

 ## How To Start A SIP

 Well!
-A SIP doesn’t start from this repo, every SIP starts as an idea first shared with the community through the story forum, and after thorough discussion and attracting a supports and it can then be converted int a SIP draft.  please refer to [SIP-0001](https://github.com/piplabs/SIPs/blob/main/proposals/0001-sip-process.md) for more details.
+A SIP doesn’t start from this repo, every SIP starts as an idea first shared with the community through [the Story
+'s community forum](https://forum.story.foundation/), and after thorough discussion and attracting a supports and it can then be converted int a SIP draft.  please refer to [SIP-0001](https://github.com/piplabs/SIPs/blob/main/proposals/0001-sip-process.md) for more details.